JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: done

-NS: we add to the  thing  So with  this  setup

-NS: we can start  to change the  Normal map  by  painting on the  texture we added
+NS:  we add to the  thing  So with  this  setup  we can start  to change the  Normal map  by  painting on the  texture we added

 JR: ok ... so far i feel like i'm working without a net

 DS: we will draw that soon :)

-NS: Yes Janet  Sorry for the  complexity

-NS: But we arr all there  Have a bump  node
+NS:  Yes Janet  Sorry for the  complexity  But we arr all there  Have a bump  node
 NS: with an associated image

 JR: somewhere

-NS: and changing  gray  tones in that  chould change the  normal map

-NS: add or  subtract from it
+NS:  and changing  gray  tones in that  chould change the  normal map  add or  subtract from it

 DS: so this is useful for rivets?